ribokit/ribokit.github.io/workflows/folding_energetics.md

 * **For single-molecule force spectroscopists**, the [HelixMC](/HelixMC/) package allows prediction of mechanical properties of long double-stranded RNA and DNA using base-pair-level models derived from RNA crystallography.

-* **For molecular dynamicists and epitranscriptomicists**, the [RECCES](/RECCES/) module in Rosetta allows estimation of nearest-neighbor parameters for helix stacked pairs and dangling ends, including chemically modified nucleotides.

 <br/>

 ## Limitations